Schools to Reopen this Fall

 Distance learning has allowed our educators to continue doing their very important jobs during the height of this pandemic, but it has also presented challenges.
 Dealing with internet issues, difficulty accessing electronic devices, and other technology barriers, many teachers, parents, and students have found themselves limited in what can be accomplished online.
 Generally speaking, the virtual classrooms, while necessary, have not provided the same experience as in-person instruction.

-The governor announced yesterday that full-time, in-person classes, under strict guidelines, can resume this fall.
-Some of these safety measures include grouping teachers/students into cohorts to limit their exposure to other members of the school community; better utilization of existing space/facilities to maximize social distancing (i.e. using gyms and cafeterias as classrooms); requiring face coverings for students and teachers while on buses and in school buildings; and other requirements.
+The governor announced yesterday that full-time, in-person classes can resume this fall, under strict health and safety guidelines.
+These safety measures include grouping teachers/students into cohorts to limit their exposure to other members of the school community; better utilization of existing space/facilities to maximize social distancing (i.e. using gyms and cafeterias as classrooms); requiring face coverings for students and teachers while on buses and in school buildings; and other requirements.